 One of the main benefits of 529 plans is that withdrawals aren’t taxed by the federal government when used for eligible college expenses.
 529 accounts can be set up at any time so single parents should take advantage of this option to fund their child’s future education, which might help them avoid costly student loans in the future.

-Besides advanced planning with 529 plans, single parents have many options when it comes to helping pay for their child’s college education.
+Besides advanced planning with 529 plans, if you’re a single mother or father you have many options when it comes to helping pay for your child’s college education and living expenses.
 Some options are better than others and some should only be used in specific circumstances.
 Below are some of the best student loans for single moms or dads.

 Because most current or prospective college students don’t have any credit history, often they look to their parents to cosign on private student loans.
 Federal student loans don’t require a cosigner, but private loans do.
 For single parents, keep in mind that while the financial responsibility of private loans would lie on your child, you are considered a co-borrower and lenders will come to you the second your child is late or misses a payment.